On this page we will cover:

 The GA phase of our plans will see the airport relicensed and turning a good profit.
 But it will also prepare Plymouth airport for the return of scheduled services in a secondary stage of the business.

-A future base airline comprised of 32 seater aircraft will serve routes to key UK destinations supporting economic growth and employment in the city.
+A future base airline comprised of 32 seater aircraft will serve routes to key UK and European destinations supporting economic growth and employment in the city.
 And it will deliver this within the existing airport infrastructure and established passenger demand.

 Help us to get the job done.
 Let’s get Plymouth flying!